MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 After completing this lab, you will be able to:

-- Implement an Azure AD DS domain
+- Implement a Microsoft Entra DS domain
 - Configure the Azure AD DS domain environment

 ## Lab files